 You won’t feel tipsy after eating a serving, though I’m sure you won’t feel like roses if you down the entire dessert.
-Like with my bourbon sweet potato pie, you can tell something unique is baked in, but the bourbon certainly doesn’t take over the dessert.
+Like with my bourbon sweet potato pie, you can tell something unique is baked in, but the booze doesn’t overpower anything else.

 Since the bourbon is being used in a recipe and you only need a couple Tablespoons, no need to purchase the really fancy stuff.
 Any middle of the road bourbon is great.
 I used Jim Beam.

 And if you want an upgraded bourbon cherry crisp, use the brown butter streusel topping from my blueberry peach crisp.
 It’s so very good.
 Or if you need a gluten free alternative you can use the topping from my gluten free apple crisp.
 And if you want a bourbon cherry cobbler, halve the topping recipe that I use for fresh peach cobbler.
 Also insanely good.

 PS: Any size close to a 9-inch baking dish works for this recipe.